 Professor Ahmad Lotfi joined Nottingham Trent University in December 2000 as a lecturer and was promoted to a Reader and Professor in 2011 and 2015 respectively.
 He has acted as the Postgraduate Research Tutor for SST from 2007 until 2019.
 He also leads the Computational Intelligence and Applications research group.

 More information about Professor Lotfi's research and teachings are available from his personal page.

-His research interest is mainly in the area of computational intelligence, ambient intelligence, robotics and machine learning.
+Professor Ahmad Lotfi's research interest is mainly in the area of computational intelligence, ambient intelligence, robotics and machine learning.
 Specific areas of interest include learning fuzzy systems, evolutionary fuzzy systems, neuro computing, data mining, sensors network, smart homes, intelligent environments and intelligent mobile robot navigation strategies.

 His works have been recognised internationally for significant contributions to the application of computational intelligence techniques in condition monitoring, control systems and intelligent environments.
 My strong communications and decision-making skills with a “make-it-happen” capability have helped me to meet targeted research objectives.
 Furthermore, my extensive background in the supervision and teaching of undergraduate and research students and the development of research programs in the theory and application of computational intelligence has helped me to contribute to the field of research.

 His current research focuses on the identification of progressive changes in behaviour of elderly people suffering from Dementia or any other cognitive impairments.
 Accurate identification of progressive changes through utilisation of unobtrusive sensor network and/or robotics platform will enable carers (formal and informal) to intervene when deemed necessary.

 Opportunities to carry out postgraduate research towards an MPhil /PhD exist in all of the areas identified above.
 Further information may be obtained from the NTU Doctoral School.